wkhere/stackless/Doc/library/multiprocessing.rst

    .. method:: map_async(func, iterable[, chunksize[, callback]])

-      A variant of the :meth:`map` method which returns a result object.
+      A variant of the :meth:`.map` method which returns a result object.

       If *callback* is specified then it should be a callable which accepts a single argument.
+When the result becomes ready *callback* is applied to it, that is unless the call failed, in which case the *error_callback* is applied instead

+      If *error_callback* is specified then it should be a callable which accepts a single argument.
+If the target function fails, then the *error_callback* is called with the exception instance.

-When the result becomes ready *callback* is applied to it (unless the call failed).  *callback* should complete immediately since otherwise the thread which handles the results will get blocked.
+      Callbacks should complete immediately since otherwise the thread which handles the results will get blocked.

    .. method:: imap(func, iterable[, chunksize])